 Please mail these forms to the Office of the Probate Court Administrator.

-For answers to frequently asked questions, please click here: Conservator FAQs
+For answers to frequently asked questions, please click here: FAQs about Conservator Compensation

 The Comptroller’s Office offers Electronic Funds Transfer (EFT) of payments and a Vendor Self-Service website for accounts payable information.
 Conservators who would like to participate in these services should send the ETF form and a copy of the W-9 to the address at the top of the EFT form.
 The forms are located below.